Original Title: I Am the Pretty Thing That Lives in the House

 Director: Oz Perkins

-Ruth Wilson plays Lily, an easy-to-scare nurse hired to take care of an elderly mystery author living her final days in an old country house with mysteries of its own.
+An easy-to-scare nurse is hired to take care of an elderly mystery author living her final days in an old country house with mysteries of its own.

 I didn’t like it.

-I discovered “Pretty” in some random list of movies, it was available on Netflix and was an obscure horror movie, so I thought it could be interesting.
+I discovered Pretty in some random list of movies, it was available on Netflix and was an obscure horror movie, so I thought it could be interesting.
 And it was a valid experience even though I didn’t like it at the end.

-It is not as atrocious as “The Following” Series but not as near as good as most of Roger Corman’s many adaptations of Poe’s work.
-It’s very gorgeous in appearance, but its book-like style and lack of magnitude didn’t captivate me much, so my verdict is 4 Moons.
+It is not as atrocious as the 2012 series The Following, with Kevin Bacon but is not as near as good as most of Roger Corman’s adaptations of Poe’s work.
+Pretty is very gorgeous in appearance, but its book-like style and lack of magnitude didn’t captivate me much, so my verdict is 4 Moons.

 Since I’m saying how beautiful this movie is, I decided to put here a little gallery to express what I mean.